ECD Calculator (Drilling) Skip to main content

 • Flow is steady-state - no transient surge or swab pressures are included.

-• Wellbore geometry is uniform within each section (no washout or tight spots modeled).
+• Wellbore geometry is uniform within the checked section (no washout, tight spots, packoff, or tool-joint effects modeled).

 Limitations